-RaspAP lets you easily create an AP with a Wifi client configuration.
-With your RPi configured in managed mode, enable the AP from the Advanced tab of Configure hotspot by sliding the Wifi client AP mode toggle.
+RaspAP lets you create an AP with a Wifi client configuration, often called AP-STA mode.
+With your system configured in managed mode, enable the AP from the Advanced tab of Configure hotspot by sliding the Wifi client AP mode toggle.
 Save settings and start the hotspot.
 The managed mode AP is functional without restart.

-Note: This option is disabled until you configure your RPi as a wireless client.
-For a Raspberry Pi operating in managed mode without an
+Note: This option is disabled until you configure your system as a wireless client.
+For a device operating in managed mode without an

 eth0 connection, this configuration must be enabled before a reboot.

 RaspAP is free software, but powered by your support.
-If you find RaspAP useful for your personal or commercial projects, please become a sponsor or make a one-time donation with Beerpay.
-Either option makes a big difference!
+If you find RaspAP useful for your personal or commercial projects, please become a GitHub sponsor, join the project on Open Collective or make a one-time donation with PayPal.
+Any of these options makes a big difference!